newvoll/ssmbak/README.md

 # CLI Tutorial

 Once the stack is up and new params are backed-up automatically, you can go through the following steps to give you a feel for how it works.

-You'll need the awscli and credentials that can create IAM resources (to assign minimal permissions to the lambda role).

 Create some params with value `initial` in `testyssmbak/` and `testyssmbak/deeper` to show recursion:
 ```